HfMT-ZM4/symbolist-electron/readme.md

 The main structure of the platform is currently in three parts:

 * the `editor`, a browser-based graphic user interface which displays the graphic representation of the data, and allows the user to edit and create new data from graphic interaction.
 The editor loads a library of scripts that define mappings to and from data and graphics formats.
-The editor receives and outputs data in the semantic format, keeping the concerns of drawing within the browser-side. (footnote: there is the possibility of also using an external process to define the drawing commands, but this is not yet implemented).
+The editor receives and outputs data in the semantic format, keeping the concerns of drawing within the browser-side.
 * the `server`, a node.js (or electron) based webserver which routes messages between the `editor` and the `io` system, and handles operating system commands like reading and writing files.
 * the `io` server, which handles input and output from external sources via OSC.
 The `io` server holds a copy of the score in its semantic format, and loads a parallel library of user scripts to the `editor` which define the mapping to (and potentially from) other media sources.
 The `io` server might also be used to reformat the score into a format that can be performed by a another sequencing tool or program like MaxMSP.